csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 #### 5 user stories
-	1. As a 25-year-old man who has just been found to have cancer, I want to find a mentor in the app, who can guide me to fight the disease more optimistically.
+	1. As a 25-year-old man who has just been found to have cancer, I want to find a mentor in the app, who can guide me to fight the disease.
 After I can balance between cancer and life, I would like to meet people in need of a mentor through the app and share my experience with the disease with them, so that they can be as optimistic and happy as me.

 	2. As a 54-year-old single man with terminal cancer, whose wife left one year ago, I hope to find a lover as well as a mentor in the app to accompany me for the rest of my life and guide me to face cancer.

-	3. As a member of Malecare cancer support group, I just discovered that there is a clinical trial in Toronto for breast cancer treatment looking for volunteers between ages 30 and 40.
+	3. As an employee of Malecare, I just discovered that there is a clinical trial in Toronto for breast cancer treatment looking for volunteers between ages 30 and 40.
 I would like to send this news through the app to all breast cancer patients who are between the ages of 30 and 40 and live in Toronto so that they can decide whether to take a part in the clinical trial.